Tajikistan: Economy

-In 2019, nearly 29% of Tajikistan's GDP came from immigrant remittances (mostly from Tajiks working in Russia), one of the highest rates in the world.
-The current economic situation remains fragile, largely owing to corruption, uneven economic reforms, and economic mismanagement.
-With foreign revenue precariously dependent upon remittances from migrant workers overseas and exports of aluminium and cotton, the economy is highly vulnerable to external shocks.
+In 2019, nearly 29% of Tajikistan's GDP came from immigrant remittances (mostly from Tajiks working in Russia).
+With foreign revenue precariously dependent upon remittances from migrant workers overseas and exports of aluminium and cotton, the economy is vulnerable to external shocks.
 In fiscal year 2000, international assistance remained an essential source of support for rehabilitation programs that reintegrated former civil war combatants into the civilian economy, which helped keep the peace.
-International assistance also was necessary to address the second year of severe drought that resulted in a continued shortfall of food production.
-On 21 August 2001, the Red Cross announced that a famine was striking Tajikistan, and called for international aid for Tajikistan and Uzbekistan; however, access to food remains a problem today.
+International assistance was necessary to address the second year of drought that resulted in a continued shortfall of food production.
+On 21 August 2001, the Red Cross announced that a famine was striking Tajikistan, and called for international aid for the country.
 In January 2012, 680,152 of the people living in Tajikistan were living with food insecurity.
 Out of those, 676,852 were at risk of Phase 3 (Acute Food and Livelihoods Crisis) food insecurity, and 3,300 were at risk of Phase 4 (Humanitarian Emergency).
-Those with the highest risk of food insecurity were living in the remote Murghob District of GBAO.
+Those with the highest risk of food insecurity were living in the Murghob District of GBAO.

+The malnutrition rate in Tajikistan will reach 30% in 2023 according to the United Nations World Food Programme (WFP).
+As in the rest of Central Asia, soils are deteriorating and water resources are diminishing, particularly as a result of climate change.

-Tajikistan's economy grew substantially after the war.
+Tajikistan's economy grew after the war.
 The GDP of Tajikistan expanded at an average rate of 9.6% over the period of 2000–2007 according to the World Bank data.
-This improved Tajikistan's position among other Central Asian countries (namely Turkmenistan and Uzbekistan), which seem to have degraded economically ever since.
+This "improved" Tajikistan's position among other Central Asian countries (namely Turkmenistan and Uzbekistan), which seem to have degraded economically ever since.
 The primary sources of income in Tajikistan are aluminium production, cotton growing and remittances from migrant workers.
 Cotton accounts for 60% of agricultural output, supporting 75% of the rural population, and using 45% of irrigated arable land.
 The aluminium industry is represented by the state-owned Tajik Aluminum Company – the biggest aluminium plant in Central Asia and one of the biggest in the world.